Cavalia/Cavalia/README.md

 * the memory allocated for storage manager, including indexes and records, goes unmanaged -- we do not reclaim them throughout the lifetime.

 ##References
 * [BBG+95] Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O’Neil, and Patrick O’Neil.
-A critique of ansi sql isolation levels.
+A Critique of ANSI SQL Isolation Levels.
 In SIGMOD, 1995.
 * [BHG87] Philip A Bernstein, Vassos Hadzilacos, and Nathan Goodman.
-Concurrency control and recovery in database systems.
+Concurrency Control and Recovery in Database Systems.
 1987.
 * [CM86] Michael J Carey and Waleed A Muhanna.
-The performance of multiversion concurrency control algorithms.
+The Performance of Multiversion Concurrency Control Algorithms.
 TOCS, 1986.
 * [MWMS14] Nirmesh Malviya, Ariel Weisberg, Samuel Madden, and Michael Stonebraker.
-Rethinking main memory oltp recovery.
+Rethinking Main Memory
+OLTP Recovery.
 In ICDE, 2014.
 * [TZK+13] Stephen Tu, Wenting Zheng, Eddie Kohler, Barbara Liskov, and Samuel Madden.
-Speedy transactions in multicore in-memory databases.
+Speedy Transactions in Multicore In-memory Databases.
 In SOSP, 2013.
 * [WQLC14] Zhaoguo Wang, Hao Qian, Jinyang Li, and Haibo Chen.
-Using restricted transactional memory to build a scalable in-memory database.
+Using Restricted Transactional Memory to Build a Scalable In-Memory Database.
 In EuroSys, 2014.
 * [YBP+14] Xiangyao Yu, George Bezerra, Andrew Pavlo, Srinivas Devadas, and Michael Stonebraker.
-Staring into the abyss: An evaluation of concurrency control with one thousand cores.
+Staring into the Abyss: An Evaluation of Concurrency Control with One Thousand Cores.
 In VLDB, 2014.
 * [ZTKL14] Wenting Zheng, Stephen Tu, Eddie Kohler, and Barbara Liskov.
-Fast databases with fast durability and recovery through multicore parallelism.
+Fast Databases with Fast Durability and Recovery Through Multicore Parallelism.
 In
 OSDI, 2014.